-The DfE has funded the Centres for Excellence in Mathematics (CfEM) programme to address concerns in this area.
-The programme has established 21 Centres for Excellence, which are geographically spread across England.
-The DfE has also commissioned a Delivery Partner that comprises a consortium of nine partners coordinated by the Education and Training Foundation (ETF).
+The DfE funded the Centres for Excellence in Mathematics (CfEM) programme (2018 – 2023) to address concerns in this area.
+The programme established 21 Centres for Excellence, geographically spread across England.
+The DfE has also commissioned a Delivery Partner coordinated by the Education and Training Foundation (ETF).

-The Centre for Research in Mathematics Education (CRME) has a central role in the programme, being responsible for an ambitious programme of research.
-The research comprises two main strands:
+The Centre for Research in Mathematics Education (CRME) had a central role in the programme, being responsible for an ambitious programme of research.
+The research comprised two main strands:

 - Running large-scale interventions to trial approaches to teaching mathematics

-CRME also provides expert advice to Pearson in developing a set of handbooks and materials for the sector, and is having significant input into an extensive programme of teacher professional development.
+CRME also provided expert advice to develop handbooks and materials for the sector, and had significant input into an extensive programme of teacher professional development.